SLEEP APNEA EDUCATION

 2) If a mask refit is requested by the patient or physician after the first 30 days of use, the patient often must private pay for new mask and headgear.
 These are insurance/manufacturer requirements.

-4) Mask refits on existing or new supply patients will take place at one of our locations.
+3) Mask refits on existing or new supply patients will take place at one of our locations.
 It is highly encouraged that the patient comes to the office so that they can choose from the many different options available to them.
-Special arrangements can be made for in home refits.

 The single largest factor for most patients is achieving compliance standards that are often required by insurance companies.
 Please contact our clinical department for more details and advice on making home therapy work for you.